-Be sure that the power amplifier or powered receiver is plugged into the High Current AC outlet.
-If any power amplifier is plugged into any of the five Ultra-Linear Filtered

-Power outlets mounted above the High Current AC outlet, the connected power amplifier may (in certain cases), be subject to current compression.
+Be sure that the power amplifier, powered subwoofer, or powered receiver is plugged into one of the High-Current AC outlets.
+If any power amplifier is plugged into any of the five Linear Filtered Power outlets, the connected power amplifier may (in certain cases), be subject to current compression.

 I have two powered loudspeakers or an additional powered subwoofer.
-Can I use the Ultra-Linear Filtered outlets located above the High Current outlet?
+Can I use one of the Linear Filtered outlets?

-The circuit utilized for these five AC outlets is in part a series filter, so by definition it will raise the AC impedance slightly (although the circuit utilized in the Niagara 1000 can sustain an extraordinary 50 amps peak before soft clipping occurs).
+The circuit utilized for these five AC outlets is in part a series filter, so by definition it will raise the AC impedance slightly (although the circuit utilized in the Niagara 1200 can sustain an extraordinary 50 amps peak before soft clipping occurs).
 Like many system interactions, it's impossible to simply intuit whether current compression is a concern; it will vary by amplifier.
 To be sure, you must listen to the results.
-In many situations, powering an additional amplifier or powered speaker from one or more of the five Ultra-Linear Filtered Power AC outlets may work very well.
+In many situations, powering an additional amplifier or powered speaker from one or more of the five Linear Filtered Power AC outlets may work very well.

 My home or grounds were hit by lightning.
-The Niagara 1000 seems to be functioning properly.
+The Niagara 1200 seems to be functioning properly.
 Should it be sent in for inspection or service?

 If you see or smell smoke coming from the unit, it needs service.
 Otherwise, if it functions after such an event (which is very likely), there is nothing that would be compromised or damaged.
 If it fails after such an event, it will fail totally.
 However, it's unlikely that this would occur.
 The circuit is designed to easily handle any voltage or current surge that could possibly make it past an electrical panel.
-The force required to damage the Niagara 1000 via a power surge would melt the panel and burn the building (in which case, the Niagara 1000 is the least of your worries).
+The force required to damage the Niagara 1200 via a power surge would melt the panel and burn the building (in which case, the Niagara 1200 is the least of your worries).